For once, the Big Easy made it look hard.

 “I missed my second shot on 15, left, and hit a very mediocre pitch shot,” he explained.
 But he made par there.

 “At 17, I thought I hit the shot of the tournament,” he added.
-“I went right at it with a 4-iron and it came up short.”
+“I went right at it with a four iron and it came up short.”
 It was another plugged lie, about nine yards from the hole.

 “I hit a very good shot out of there, and made an even better putt.”
-The putt was two inches longer than Els’ height of six-three.
+The putt was two inches longer than Els’ height of 6'3".

 “It was a hard struggle today,” he said.
 “If I can say it—I really earned this one.”

-Els has had hot streaks before, winning the 1997 US Open and then the Buick Classic the next week.
-In 2003 he won the Mercedes Championship followed by the Sony Open and this year he won the CA Championship and then—with a week off—emerged victorious at the Arnold Palmer Invitational.
+Els has had hot streaks before, winning the 1997 US Open and then the Buick Classic the next week, the 2003 Mercedes Championship followed by the Sony Open and now the CA Championship—with a week off—and then the Arnold Palmer Invitational.

 “It (golf) can be one of the toughest games, cruelest games in the world, and then you sit here, it’s one on the nicest games.
 I would have been very despondent after this if I didn’t get the ball up and down on 16, 17, 18.”